Links 8/17: Exsitement

 A cartoon from a 1906 newspaper’s Forecasts For 1907 (h/t Steve Omohundro)

-I’d previously heard the good news that, even though income inequality was rising within developed countries, at least global income inequality was on its way down.
+I’d previously heard the good news that, even though inequality was rising within developed countries, at least global inequality was on its way down.
 This good news may no longer be true.

 Did you know: Happy, hapless, perhaps, mishap, happen, and haphazard all come from from the same Norse root “hap” – meaning “chance”.